anonymous-peer12345/anonymous-peer12345.github.io/md/03_chimaps.md

         grid: A geopandas geodataframe with indexes x and y (projected coordinates) and aggregate metric column
         metric: target column for aggregate.
 Default: postcount.
         store_html: Provide a name to store figure as interactive HTML.
+If WEB_DRIVER is set, will also export to svg.
         title: Title of the map
         cmaps_diverging: Tuple for colormaps to use.
         hover_items: additional items to show on hover